 - Become a member of “International SOS” for medical assistance during your Master project abroad.
 This is mandatory when doing your Master project abroad.

-After the oral exam, the supervisor registers the mark on the IS-Academia portal.
+After the oral exam, the supervisor enters the grade on the IS-Academia portal.

 - Ordinance on the Evaluation of Bachelor and Master Studies at EPFL